U.S. States and Territories by Population

-United States, officially the United States of America (U.S. or U.S.A.), is a country in North America, a federal republic of 50 states.
-Besides the 48 conterminous states that occupy the middle latitudes of the continent, the United States includes the state of Alaska, at the northwestern extreme of North America, and the island state of Hawaii, in the mid-Pacific Ocean.
+The United States, officially the United States of America (U.S. or U.S.A.), is a country in North America and a federal republic of 50 states.
+In addition to the 48 contiguous states located in the central part of the continent, the U.S. includes Alaska in the northwest of North America and Hawaii, an island state in the mid-Pacific Ocean.

-The U.S. also has five permanently inhabited territories: Puerto Rico and the U.S. Virgin Islands in the Caribbean Sea, Guam and the Northern Mariana Islands in the North Pacific Ocean, and American Samoa in the South Pacific Ocean.
+The United States also administers five permanently inhabited territories: Puerto Rico and the U.S. Virgin Islands in the Caribbean Sea; Guam and the Northern Mariana Islands in the North Pacific Ocean; and American Samoa in the South Pacific Ocean.

-The United States is a federal republic of 50 states, a federal district (District of Columbia, Washington, D.C.)., five territories (Puerto Rico, Guam, the U.S. Virgin Islands, American Samoa, and the Northern Mariana Islands), and several uninhabited island possessions.
-In 2023, more states gained population than has been seen since the start of the pandemic.
-At the state level, 42 states and the District of Columbia had an increase in population, up from 31 states and the District of Columbia in 2022 and 34 states in 2021.
+The United States is a federal republic consisting of 50 states, one federal district (the District of Columbia, Washington, D.C.), five permanently inhabited territories (Puerto Rico, Guam, the U.S. Virgin Islands, American Samoa, and the Northern Mariana Islands), along with several uninhabited island possessions.

-The population of 50 U.S. States & Federal District
+Population of the 50 U.S. States and the Federal District

 2Texas29,149,45831,290,831